boekenbox/gitbook-beta/about/system-requirements.md

 ## Supported platforms

-Gunbot runs from your own Windows, macOS, Linux or ARM computer or server.
+bitRage runs from your own Windows, macOS, Linux or ARM computer or server.

 You are free to run multiple instances across multiple platforms and devices.